prabhasg3322/Mega-index-heroku/README.md

-# HEROKU MEGA INDEX
+# Mega.nz as rclone WebDav using Heroku
 ---------------------
-Mega.nz-Rclone-Index-Heroku

 **Serves mega.nz to webdav via heroku web.
 This creates a backdoor for mega storage and serves publicly.**